marinac-dev/openai/README.md

 # OpenAi

-Elixir client library for OpenAi API with support for Server Side Events (streaming).
+Elixir OpenAi client library for with full support for streaming or SSE (Server Side Events).

 ## Installation